eProsima/vulcanexus/docs/rst/tutorials/core/wifi/image_compression/image_compression.rst

 .. note::

-    Remember to source both your ROS 2 setup file (/opt/ros/humble/setup.bash) and the install/setup.bash file in the image_transport_ws workspace in every terminal where you will run the nodes.
+    Remember to source both your ROS 2 setup file (/opt/ros/jazzy/setup.bash) and the install/setup.bash file in the image_transport_ws workspace in every terminal where you will run the nodes.

 Running the publisher node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-On **Host A**, you will run a publisher node named `publisher_from_video`, which will publish video frames from a specified video file at 5 Hz.
+On **Host A**, you will run a publisher node named ``publisher_from_video``, which will publish video frames from a specified video display.
 This publisher will publish frames to four different topics, each corresponding to a different type of image compression:

 - ``/camera/image``: Raw image data